Know The Role of the Islamic Financial Services Board (IFSB)

 The Islamic Financial Services Board (IFSB) is an international standard-setting body that promotes Islamic banking’s soundness and stability by issuing global prudential standards and guiding principles in areas such as capital adequacy, corporate governance, risk management, and transparency, among others.

 The Islamic Financial Services Board came into existence in early 2003 in Kuala Lumpur, Malaysia.
-It was the decision of the group of central banks and the Islamic Development Bank.
-The objective of the organization is to raise awareness of the issues, especially issues that may affect the Islamic financial services industry.
-In addition, it publishes Sharia-compliant standards.
-Also, hosts conferences and seminars, and provides guidance and oversight.
+It was founded by a group of central banks and the Islamic Development Bank.
+The main mission of the organization is to promote the stability and resilience of the Islamic financial services industry.
+To this end, it publishes Sharia-compliance standards, hosts conferences and seminars, and provides guidance and oversight.
 Furthermore, the organization consists of:

-• The Council of IFSB’s policy-making body, which includes the senior executives of each full member of the organization.
+- The Council, the IFSB’s policy-making body which includes the senior executives of each full member of the organization

-• The executive committee provides operational and administrative advice to the council.
+- The Executive Committee, which provides operational and administrative advice to the council

-• The technical committee, which provides advice to the council on topics.
+- The Technical Committee, which provides advice to the council on technical issues

-• The Arabic Editing Committee, which converts ISFB papers into English from Arabic.
+- The Arabic Editing Committee, which converts ISFB documents into English from Arabic

 Membership of Islamic Financial Services Board